Today I’m going to show you how to start a business in USA with 15 actionable steps…

 However, if you’re a US resident, I would NOT recommend forming a C-Corporation and instead should look to form an S-Corporation (see below…)

-S-Corporation (most-recommended for US residents)
+S-Corporation (most-recommended for U.S. residents)

 If you have an LLC and you don’t choose to be taxed as an S Corp, you’re either being taxed at the federal level as a sole proprietor or, if you have multiple members, as a partnership.
-This just means that the money made (or lost) and distributed by your LLC all passes through to your personal tax return and is only taxed there.
+This just means that the money made (or lost) and distributed by your LLC all passes through to your tax return and is only taxed there.

 With an S-Corporation, you can pay yourself a “reasonable salary.”
-This allows you to keep money in your business and not distribute it directly to your personal income tax filing.
+This allows you to keep money in your business and not distribute it directly to your income tax filing.

 Depending on how much money your business makes, one or the other will save you more in taxes.

 But if you are a US resident, then you should highly consider forming an S-Corporation.

-What this means is that if your business gets sued or if something happens to your business, then you will be personally responsible for your business (which you definitely don’t want to do).
+What this means is that if your business gets sued or if something happens to your business, then you will be personally responsible for your business (which you don’t want to do).

 What if I still don’t know which business type is right for me?

-2. Decide where you should form your LLC or Corporation
+2. Decide where to form your LLC

 For example, if you’ll be operating your business in California, then you SHOULD form your LLC in California.

-If you choose to form your business in any other state outside of the state where you have actual presence or are physically doing business, you would have to also register your business in your own home state as well.
+If you choose to form your business in any other state outside of the state where you have an actual presence or are physically doing business, you would have to also register your business in your home state as well.

 This is because you need to let your home state know that are you operating a “foreign” LLC in their state, and as a consequence, you would be responsible to pay filing fees and annual fees in BOTH states — which you do NOT what to do.

-So the answer really is:
+So the answer is:

-- Business-friendly laws
+- More foreigner-friendly laws

 What if my company operates in more than one state?

-If your non-US company operates in more than one US state, you may incorporate in any of these states, but you must also register to do business in the other states through a process called Foreign Qualification.
+If your non-US company operates in more than one US state, you may incorporate it in any of these states, but you must also register to do business in the other states through a process called Foreign Qualification.

 An LLC or Corporation conducting business in one state when incorporated in another is considered a foreign corporation and must qualify as a foreign corporation to legally do business in that state.